Why Dark Beige Could Be the New 'White'

 Image credit: beambk.com

-The Shift Towards Dark Beige
+The Shift Towards a Darker Beige

 White has long been the go-to color for walls, offering a clean and timeless look.